rebelsky/csc207c/_eboards/eboard03.md

   /**
    * Generate a greeting.
    */
-  public String greeting() {
+  public static String greeting() {
     return "Hello";
   } // greeting()
 } // class Sample

-If one wanted CearsarCipher and VigenereCipher to share code, would this require packages? (i.e., putting shared methods in a package imported to bothCearsarCipher and VigenereCipher...)
+If one wanted CeasarCipher and VigenereCipher to share code, would this require packages? (i.e., putting shared methods in a package imported to both CeasarCipher and VigenereCipher...)

 > Nope.
 Just put the shared code in static methods in another class.